magurevitch/OT-Machine/README.md

 * Phonotactics.py contains information about the phonotactic rules of how syllables look.
   * PhonotacticFSA is a method to make an FSA that goes through the entire phonotactics
 * Assimilation.py contains the information about assimilation, vowel harmony, and related concepts
   * lists is a field that contains each harmonic group.
-If a sound is in multiple groups, then write it in any of them.
-If a sound is opaque to harmony, then put it in every list, and if it is transparent to harmony, then don't put it in any lists
+If a sound is in multiple groups, then write it in all of them.
+If a sound is opaque to long distance harmony, then put it in the opaques list, and if it is transparent to harmony, then don't put it in any lists.
+If the harmony is short distance, put in opaques as "False"
   * tier is a field that is null if the harmony doesn't occur on a separate tier, and lists all symbols in that tier if it is
   * harmony FSA creates an FSA that accepts a given harmony system
  * PriorityQueue.py makes a priority queue, using a heap, that Dijktra uses